videlais/learning-react/chapter7/index.md

 ## CSS Modules

-When used with the `from` keyword, the CSS file is treated as a module like another file.
+When used with the `from` keyword, the CSS file is treated as a module like other `.js` files.
 This means that it can also be imported *into* a variable as well.
 React supports what is known as *CSS Modules* where all existing class rules in a CSS file become properties of the object created from importing.

-Consider the following code:

 **index.css:**